tsigereda-hagos/mini-online-market/README.md

 git clone https://github.com/tsigereda-hagos/mini-online-market.git
 cd mini-online-market

-2. Set up the Backend
+2. Set up the Backend, switch to the main branch: git checkout main cd Backend/waa-main
-cd Backend/waa-main
 ** Start the Spring Boot server with the following command or run the project in your favorite IDE mvn spring-boot:run

-3. Set up the Frontend
+3. Set up the Frontend, switch to the master branch: git checkout master cd Frontend
-cd Frontend
 ** Install dependencies:
 npm install